Peppone98/Simulations_Recoverin/multisite_Ca2+/membr_Rec/README.md

 ```
 not water and not resname POT and not resname CLA
 ```
 to save the `.pdb`.
-All the atoms in the pdb should already have thei chain ID assigned.
+All the atoms in the pdb should already have their chain ID assigned.
 Moreover, the calcium is already labelled as `CA` (as Charmm-gui wants).
 Remember that the atom IDs of the two calcium ions are now 3303 and 3304.

 Note that all the lipids in the `membr_Rec.pdb` file have the chain identifier equal to `B`.